ialbert/biostar-central/README.rst

 The default server will bind the all IP adapters (0.0.0.0) and port 8080.
 Visit http://localhost:8080 to see interact with your version of the test server.
 Edit the *biostar.sh* script to override the various settings.

-.. warning: The default settings will create an application with a default admin user and password!
+**Warning**: The default settings will create an application with a default admin user and password!
 Modify the *main/settings.py* file to contain a different password!

 Migration
 ---------